 Planning to alternate content with your digital directory?
 Opt for a commercial monitor that features a built-in media player.
 Media players allow you to control your network of monitors from a remote location, and the lack of an external media player means there’s no extra installation or hardware to worry about.

 The company you choose to purchase your monitors and software from is as important, if not more so, than the hardware itself.
 Building a simple, effective system is actually a complex process, and you’ll be working closely with this company throughout the installation and afterwards.

 When choosing your vendor, here are a few questions to ask yourself:

 - How do they provide tech support?
 Are they based in North America, and will you be able to reach them during normal business hours?
 Will you get to speak with real humans who understand your issues and concerns?

 - Do they offer an in-house design team that understands your needs and design?
 Are they able to deliver a directory system that will look incredible in your space, serve your customers well, and provide a user-friendly experience for your employees?

 - What will the support experience be like?
 Are they a well-established, reputable company?
 Will they go out of business and leave you without support in the coming years?

 - Do you feel like they put you, the customer, first?
 Are they caring and responsive?

-Everything from TouchSource is crafted and supported in the State of Colorado.
-So, most of the time you’re open, we’re open, too.
-You’ll always be able to speak with a caring and knowledgeable human who understands your needs and wants to exceed your expectations when it comes to solving your challenge.
+Everything from TouchSource is crafted and supported from Colorado.
+We’ve set our service hours to match our customers who span from coast to coast.
+You’ll always be able to speak with a caring and knowledgeable person who understands your needs and wants to exceed your expectations when it comes to solving your challenge.
 Our team can help you create your digital directory system with commercial monitors and user-friendly software that will serve you and your clients for many years to come.